eric-hu/TinTin/README.md

 * Single-click on Map room:  display `#map info` for the clicked room
 * Double-click on Map room:  move map to clicked room
 * Triple-click on Map room:  run to clicked room

+## Repo Fork

+This repo is a fork of https://github.com/Inix3K/TinTin , which is actively maintained.
+The intention of this repo is to extend that one and consume useful upstream changes without being limited by merge conflicts.
+To that end, changes to this repo should:

+1. leave existing files intact as much as possible
+	a. deleting files should be okay
+	b. minimally edit code and comment style
+	c. if an existing file warrants heavy modification, consider using a new file, removing references to the old version, and using aliases instead of renames.
+	d. make purely additive changes (i.e. comments added on separate lines from existing code)
+2. leave existing folders intact
+	a. new organization systems can be used with different top-level folders